deschi0000/Tamagotchi/README.md

 ## FAQ

-#### Why isn't it like a real tamagotchi?
+#### Why are certain tamagotchi aspects disimilar from the original game?

-Because I decided to go into this project as cold as possible, restricting myself to the limits of the challenge and the peripheral knowledge I had of the game (which I never had).
+Because I decided to go into this project as cold as possible, restricting myself to the limits of the challenge and the peripheral knowledge I had of the game (which I never ownded).
 Any questions that I did have, I asked my wife, who told me what worked and what clearly wasn't a thing in the original game.
-I took this approach to limit copy-pasting as much as possible and try to work things out as well.
+I took this approach to limit copy-pasting as much as possible and try to challenge myself in problem-solving.

 #### Is it turn-based?